Search⌘ K

 Failover

 Failover is the process by which a secondary component becomes primary when a primary component fails.
-Although high availability can be achieved at many \ levels, including the application level and the cloud infrastructure level.
+Although high availability can be achieved at many levels, including the application and cloud infrastructure levels.

-High Availability Building Blocks is by region is a localized geographic area composed of several availability domains.
-An availability domain is one or more data centers located within a region.
+High-availability building blocks are, by region, a localized geographic area composed of several availability domains.
+An availability domain consists of one or more data centers within a region.

 Availability zones/domains are isolated from each other, fault-tolerant, and very unlikely to fail simultaneously.
-Because availability domains do not share physical infrastructure, such as power or cooling, or the internal availability zone network, a failure that impacts one availability zone is unlikely to impact the availability of the others.
-All the availability zone/domains in a region are connected to each other by a low-latency, high bandwidth network.
+Because availability domains do not share physical infrastructure, such as power or cooling, or the internal availability zone network, a failure that impacts one availability zone is unlikely to affect the others.
+All the availability zones/domains in a region are connected to each other by a low-latency, high-bandwidth network.

-When you configure your cloud services, if the services are specific to an availability domain, it is important to leverage multiple availability domains to ensure high availability and to protect against resource failure.
+When configuring your cloud services, if the services are specific to an availability domain, it is important to leverage multiple availability domains to ensure high availability and protect against resource failures.

-For example, when you deploy a Compute instance, it resides in one particular availability domain.
-If there is no redundant deployment of this instance to another availability domain, the instance will be impacted when its availability domain encounters any issues.
+For example, when you deploy a compute instance, it resides in one particular availability domain.
+If this instance is not redundantly deployed across availability domains, it will be impacted when its availability domain encounters issues.